isedwards/kb/django/staticfiles.md

 - See also: [summary](https://stackoverflow.com/a/6418281/)
 - TODO: Consider paths for serving private static files (see [XSendfile](https://github.com/isedwards/kb/blob/master/web_servers/XSendfile_(X-Accel-Redirect).md))

+    The STATICFILES_DIRS setting should not contain the STATIC_ROOT setting

 Conventions
 -----------
     ─ {{ STATIC_ROOT }}